-- until the age of 62 for men and 61 for women - until the occurrence of an insured event (retirement, disability or death) - until termination of employment with the Nestlé Group.
+- until 3 years before normal retirement age - until the occurrence of an insured event (early retirement, disability or death) - until termination of employment with the Nestlé Group.

 The maximum permissible withdrawal for the encouragement of home ownership equals:

 - up to age 50, the total savings account - for members over 50, the savings account accrued at age 50 or half of the savings account accrued at the withdrawal date if that amount is higher.